rixraxx/Universal2DPlayerController/README.md

 ---

-## 🧪 Events (UnityEvents)
+## 🧪 Unity Events

-Hook into these public events to extend behavior:
+Subscribe to the following UnityEvents in the Inspector:
 - `OnJump`
 - `OnLand`
 - `OnDash`